pgroonga/pgroonga.github.io/tutorial/index.md

 ### Score {#score}

-You can use `pgroonga.score` function to get precision as a number.
+You can use `pgroonga_score` function to get precision as a number.
 If a record is more precision against searched query, the record has more higher number.

-You need to add primary key column into `pgroonga` index to use `pgroonga.score` function.
-If you don't add primary key column into `pgroonga` index, `pgroonga.score` function always returns `0`.
+You need to add primary key column into `pgroonga` index to use `pgroonga_score` function.
+If you don't add primary key column into `pgroonga` index, `pgroonga_score` function always returns `0`.

 Here is a sample schema that includes primary key into indexed columns: